sydasif/python-book/docs/source/03_collection/03_tuple.md

 ## Tuple Method

-There are not many ways to work with tuples due to the fact that they are immutable.
+There are not many ways to work with tuples because they are immutable.
 If you were to run `dir(tuple())`, you would find that tuples have only two methods:

 - count()
 - index()